Pushpita10/DocWriter/README.md

 * Error handling for various parts of the app
 * Bootstrap for the UI

 Clone or download the zip file.
 Go to that folder and run "npm install", it will autometically install all the packages.
-Then run "node chat-server" and open localhost:3456.
+Then run "node server" and then open localhost:3456 in the browser.